TsLu1s/Featransform/README.md

 ## Framework Contextualization <a name = "ta"></a>

 The `Featransform` project constitutes an objective and integrated proposition to automate feature engineering through the integration of various approachs of input pattern recognition known in Machine Learning such as dimensionality reduction, anomaly detection, clustering approaches and datetime feature constrution.
-This package provides an ensemble of diverse applications of each specific approach, aggregating and generating them all as added feature engineered features based on the original input features.
+This package provides an ensemble of diverse applications of each specific approach, aggregating and generating them all as added engineered features based on the original input columns.

 In order to avoid generation of noisy data for predictive consumption, after the engineered features ensemble are concatenated with the original features, a backwards wrapper feature selection also known as backward elimination is implemented to iteratively remove features based on evaluation of relevance, maintaining only valuable columns available for future models performance improvement purposes.